Can stocks go negative?

-When Can You Lose More Than What You Put In
+When Can You Lose More Than What You Put Into The Stock Market?

-While actual stock prices can never fall below zero, you can still lose more money than what you invested.
+While actual stock prices can never fall below zero, you can still lose money beyond what you invested.
 You could fall into debt if this happens.
 There are two situations that could cause you to lose more than what you put into the stock market.

 Situation #1: You Trade on Margin

-If you trade on margin, that means you borrow money from your broker in order to match your own when you buy a stock.
+Margin trading means you borrowed money from your broker in order to match your own when you buy a stock.
 This means you have a leveraged trade.
 The leverage on your trade can be up to a 1:2 ratio, depending on the percentage that is from your own money.
 There are two account types you can trade with.
-You can either trade with a margins account or a cash account.
+You can either trade with a margin account or a cash account.
 You are only able to trade on margin if it’s from a margin account.

 Trading with borrowed money means that any loss is multiplied by the leverage.
 In numbers, this means if you borrowed 25% of the money you used to buy a stock, which is 1x leverage, then you lost more than the amount of money you put in if the stock price falls lower than a quarter of the price that you bought it at.
 You would end up owing the broker.
-There are usually rules in place to protect individuals from this happening, but it is still a possibility.
+There are usually rules in place to protect individuals from this happening (under the financial industry regulatory authority), but it is still a possibility.

 Situation #2.
 You Go Short at the Wrong Time

 A bad trade call can cause you to owe money.
-If you opt for a short position with your stock but it then increases by over 100%, then you will owe.
+If you opt for a short position with your stock but it then increases by over 100%, then you will owe money on the increase in stock price.
 That is why you need to be cautious with your stocks and understand the value of a stock before taking positions.

 If you are dealing with stocks, you always want to have a plan.
 You not only want to have an investment plan but a plan to protect your investments as well.
 There are numerous ways that you can protect your investments but some of the common ones are: